-Three Months En Three Months Ended March 31,

-2017 2016

-A\$ A\$

-Revenue from products 872,444 183,480

-Cost of goods sold (875,890) (187,144)

-Production margin (\$) (3,446) (3,664)
+Three Months Ended September 30, Nine Months Ended September 3 2017 2017 2016 2017 2016 A\$ A\$ A\$ A\$ Revenue from products 1,764,855 0 4,062,470 183,480 Cost of goods sold (998,674) (31,899) (2,913,808) (272,468) Production margin 766,181 (31,899) 1,148,662 (88,988)

 We commenced manufacture of the PT-INR test strips on behalf of Siemens during the third quarter of 2014.
+The revenues from the manufacture and sale of PT-INR strips to Siemens in 2016 were low as Siemens were undertaking a limited marketing release of the product.
+The increase in revenues in 2017 is as a result of the full commercial launch by Siemens of the Xprecia StrideTM Coagulation Analyzer after successful completion of its limited release including commencement of sales activities in U.S. during the current quarter.
+The Xprecia StrideTM Coagulation Analyzer is available in U.S., Europe, the Middle East, Africa, Asia Pacific, Latin America and Canada.
 The movement in revenues is primarily volume driven.
-The revenues from the manufacture and sale of PT-INR strips to Siemens in 2016 were low as Siemens were undertaking a limited marketing release of the product.
-The increase in revenues in 2017 is as a result of the full commercial launch by Siemens of the Xprecia StrideTM Coagulation Analyzer after successful completion of its limited release.
-The Xprecia StrideTM Coagulation Analyzer is available in Europe, the Middle East, Africa, Asia Pacific, Latin America and Canada.
-The production margin from the sale of our PT-INR strips is currently low and volatile, reflecting early stage production.
+The volumes and associated revenues during the early stages of the commercialization of Xprecia StrideTM Coagulation Analyzer are expected to be volatile as management believes some of the strip sales to Siemens is inventory buildup for future sales.
+The production margin from the sale of our PT-INR strips has been steadily improving but is expected to remain volatile, reflecting early stage production.
 This trend is also representative of a new product entrant within our industry.